Xylophone and Marimba Building E-Books from Jim McCarthy

 • Maybe you need instruments for the classroom that are not considered toys by the students, but are still small enough to have one for each student...

-There have hardly ever been instruments that fill this gap - something bigger and more serious than the small “orff style” classroom xylophones but not as big as a concert instrument.
+You have probably discovered that there just are not instruments that fill this gap - something bigger and more serious than the small “orff style” classroom xylophones but not as big as a concert instrument.

 Sit down on carpet = children’s instrument